Bridgeconn/usfm-grammar/docs/Dev_notes.md

 ```

+### To publish the node and web modules

 Build the code base generating both cjs and esm versions of the same code base.
 This used parcel and its configs are in package.json(main, module, source, etc).
-Upon running the commands two folders `dist/cjs/` and `dist/esm` would be created.
+These steps can be followed in both the node module directory and web module directory.

 ```bash
 rm -fr ./dist